SAP-samples/cloud-cap-samples/README.md

 After that open this link in your browser: [http://localhost:4004](http://localhost:4004)

+When asked to log in, type `alice` as user and leave the password field blank, which is the [default user](https://cap.cloud.sap/docs/node.js/authentication#mocked).

 ### Testing

 Run the provided tests with [_jest_](http://jestjs.io) or [_mocha_](http://mochajs.org), for example: